Guide price £750,000

 Low-level WC.
 Wash basin

-The Abbey sits beautifully within a mature and secluded plot of approximately 4.4 acres in total.
-The house is set well back from the road behind mature trees, with electric gate and a tree-lined gravel driveway.
+The Abbey sits beautifully within a mature and secluded plot of approximately 3.75 acres in total.
+The house is set well back from the road behind mature trees, with electric gates and a tree-lined gravel driveway.
 The front gardens are predominantly laid to lawn with mature specimen trees.
 The east-facing patio area, which is accessed from both the kitchen and drawing room is perfect for morning coffee or alfresco dining.

 Adjacent to the house is detached studio/office and a separate agricultural building providing a garage, workshop and useful storage area for garden equipment.
 A fenced paddock, presently used for grazing a neighbours sheep, wraps around the garden to the north and east.